 See Shark Art at Palms: A 13-foot shark sliced into 3 separate pieces and housed in 3 different tanks.
 The display sits in Palms’ Unknown Bar and made its debut as part of the Resort’s $620 million renovation project.

-Explore the Hoover Dam: While guided tours and parking cost money, you can go view, walk or drive over the Hoover Dam for free.
-It’s a breathtaking sight.
+Explore the Hoover Dam: While guided tours and parking cost money, you can go view, walk, or drive over the Hoover Dam for free.
+It’s breathtaking.

-See my recent experience at the Hoover Dam, along with a tour review!
+See my recent day trip from Las Vegas to the Hoover Dam, along with a tour review!

 Walk the Mike O’Callaghan-Pat Tillman Memorial Bridge: After checking out the Dam, take a walk over the neighboring bridge which spans the Colorado River and offers a pedestrian walkway.